SaiSurabhi28/AgriInsure/QUICK_TEST_INSTRUCTIONS.md

 1. Go to **My Policies** page
 2. Find your newly created policy
 3. Click **"Finalize Policy"** button
-4. Policy will check if cumulative rainfall < threshold
+4. Policy will check if cumulative rainfall > threshold (flood/damage insurance)
 5. If yes → **PaidOut** status ✅
 6. If no → **Expired** status (after 1 day)